 Six years after students cheated death, another teen has a premonition she and her friends will be involved in an accident.
 When the vision proves true, the student and survivors deal with the repercussions of cheating the Grim Reaper.

-When Wendy Christensen has a vision of an accident on the roller coaster, resulting in her and her friends' deaths, she instantly begins to panic, causing more of her friends to be left of the ride.
+When Wendy Christensen has a vision of an accident on a roller coaster, resulting in her and her friends' deaths, she instantly begins to panic and gets off the ride, causing some of her friends to get off as well.
 The remaining friends, including Wendy's boyfriend, are stuck on the roller coaster and find themselves involved in the accident.
-With death waiting around the corner, Wendy and Kevin Fischer must try and work out death's plan, before they and the remaining survivors end up dead.Written by
+With Death waiting around the corner, Wendy and Kevin Fischer must try and work out Death's plan, before they and the remaining survivors end up dead.Written by

 17 of 28 people found this review helpful.

 Was this review helpful to you?